DragonMeme/terraform-linux-vm-azure/README.md

 `outputs.tf` contains the output of the command needed to access the virtual machine along with the password to log in to the virtual machine in case the password is forgotten.

-`variables.tf` contains default values for most inputs if not assigned any value in a `.tfvars` file.
+`variables.tf` contains default values for most inputs if not assigned any value in a `.auto.tfvars` file.

 ## Requirements:
 * Microsoft Azure account with subscription_id and tenant_id.
-* A `.tfvars` file (see example below and is not included with the repo so you have to make your own) with at least:
+* A `.auto.tfvars` file (see example below and is not included with the repo so you have to make your own) with at least:
   * subscription_id
   * tenant_id
 * Terraform ([Download here](https://www.terraform.io/downloads.html) based on operating system.)